Georg Friedrich Grotefend: Later publications

 A basis had now been laid for the interpretation of the Persian inscriptions.
 However, Grotefend misconstrued several important characters.
 Significant work remained to be done to complete the decipherment.
-Building on Grotefend's insights, this task was performed by Eugène Burnouf, Christian Lassen and Sir Henry Rawlinson.
+Building on Grotefend's insights, the task was performed by Eugène Burnouf, Christian Lassen and Sir Henry Rawlinson.

 Later instances

 A decipherment method broadly similar to that of Grotefend was used by CNRS researcher François Desset in 2018-2020, to advance the decipherment of Linear Elamite.